N03662963/ELSpring2018/misc/Readme.md

-This is where my Miscellaneous items will be placed.
+This is where my Miscellaneous Items will be placed.